What do I do when I separate?

 - Check all your bank account and mortgage accounts to make sure that your partner hasn’t withdrawn any money.
 If they have, contact the bank immediately and let them know what has happened.
 You should also seek urgent legal advice.
 Even if they haven’t withdrawn any money, you should contact the bank and tell them to make a note that you have separated.

 - Start collating all your financial records and determine the financial position of both you and your ex-partner as best you can.
-Determine all your assets, your liabilities and your superannuation.
+Determine all your assets, your liabilities and the value of your respective superannuation funds.

 - Draft a new will and revoke any existing powers of attorney.